simplybusiness/Kiln/quickstart/README.md

 aws route53 list-hosted-zones | jq '.HostedZones[] | select(.Name=="mydomain.tld.") | .Id'
 ```

-* Create a configuration file with your **subdomain** nameservers, replacing the domains containing `awsdns` with the values you made a note of earlier
+* Create a configuration file with your **subdomain** nameservers, replacing the domains in the "ResourceRecords" list with the values you made a note of earlier

 ``` json
 {